ling-apps/myki/README.md

 ## Browser support

-Currently, the writing / reading part work on both FF and Chrome (IE not tested).
+Currently, the writing / reading part work on both FF, Chrome, IE 11 (IE < 11 not tested).

 The document library part is currently not woking on chrome, due to a bug with FileReader API.

+## Tests

+To run the tests, you'll need karma and daled.

+    npm install -g karma
+    npm install -g dalek-cli
+    npm install

+Now you can run the test

+    grunt test

+If you want to run only the unit tests, just run:

+    grunt karma:unit

+If you want to run only tui UI tests, run:

+    grunt dalek

 ## Contributor